Alexander Majors

 Today, Simpson County is a vibrant community with a mix of historical landmarks, agricultural heritage, and a growing industrial sector.
 Residents take pride in their county's rich past and actively work towards its future development and prosperity.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Simpson County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Simpson County, Kentucky.

 • 1799: Simpson County is founded and named after Captain John Simpson.